How to visit the Amazon rainforest in Brazil: A complete guide

 I highly recommend spending a week or even 10 days exploring the Amazon rainforest if you can.
 This way, you’ll have enough time to visit several different areas of the Amazon region and enjoy a wider variety of experiences – from exploring jungles and rivers to relaxing on beaches and visiting waterfalls.

-a woman standing in the calm waters of Tapajos River, watching the sunset
+Me standing in the calm waters of Tapajos River, watching the sunset, with pink sky in the background.

 Sunset at Alter do Chão